gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## DTLS Considerations {#DTLS-engines}

 Once the DTLS Key Management Method has established its context, it derives primary and restart keys and configures the Chunk Protection Operator via an API.
 This establishes the necessary DTLS key contexts for SCTP chunk encryption and decryption.
-A DTLS key context for normal operations use MUST be created, while a DTLS key context for SCTP association restart SHOULD be created.
+A DTLS key context for primary operations use MUST be created, while a DTLS key context for SCTP association restart SHOULD be created.

-In this document we use the terms DTLS Key context for indicating a Key and IV, produced by the DTLS Key Management, and all relevant data that needs to be provided to the Chunk Protection Operator for DTLS encryption and decryption.
-DTLS Key context includes Keys, sequence number protection key, and IV for sending and receiving, replay window for receiving, and last used sequence number for sending.
+In this document we use the terms DTLS Key context for indicating a Keys and IV, produced by the DTLS Key Management, and all relevant data that needs to be provided to the Chunk Protection Operator for DTLS encryption and decryption.
+DTLS Key context includes a key, sequence number protection key, and IV each for sending and receiving, replay window for receiving, and last used sequence number for sending.
 Each DTLS key context is associated with a three-value tuple identifying the context, consisting of SCTP Association, the restart indicator, and the DTLS epoch.

-The DTLS Connection ID in the DTLS Record layer used in the DTLS Chunk MUST NOT be used.
+The DTLS Connection ID in the DTLS Record layer MUST NOT be used in the DTLS Chunk.

 The first DTLS key context established for any SCTP association MUST use epoch 3.

 The replay window for the DTLS Sequence Number need to account for the concurrent transmission of packets on multiple paths in multihomed associations.
 In particular, this applies to packets containing HEARTBEAT chunks.
 The window size must be sufficiently large to accommodate these latency differences.

 Endpoints implementing DTLS Chunk MUST support DTLS records containing up to 2<sup>14</sup> (16384) bytes of plain text.